AAbdelhady/venus-webapp/README.md

 NB!
-This is discontinued project of mine.
+This is discontinued incomplete project of mine.
 This repository was maintained on bitbucket and was migrated to github.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).